pauleve/bioasp.github.io/README.md

 $ pip install bioasp
 ```

+For details on how to install each individual application follow the corresponding links above.
 If you do not have **pip** installed on your system, you only need to download [get-pip.py](https://raw.github.com/pypa/pip/master/contrib/get-pip.py).
 Then run the following:

 ```
 $ python get-pip.py
 ```

-Note that in both cases you may need to administrator access.
+Note that you may need either administrator access or a [virtual environment](http://www.virtualenv.org/).